 Want Low-Carb Holiday Food?

 I realize some people are gluten-free, don’t want to eat bread, or can’t have this many carbs.
-If stuffing muffins made with bread aren’t going to work for you or your guests, check my collection of 25+ Low-Carb Holiday Side Dishes, Appetizers, and Salads for holiday ideas that are all gluten-free and low in carbs.
+If stuffing muffins made with bread aren’t going to work for you or your guests, check my collection of Keto Side Dishes, Appetizers, and Salads for the Holidays for holiday ideas that are all gluten-free and low in carbs.

 How to make Stuffing Muffins: